madx/git-identity/README.md

     $ ln -s git-identity ~/bin/git-identity

+Under Windows, go to System > Advanced System Parameters > Environment Variable.
+Find the "Path" entry under *system variables* and add the path to where you downloaded `git-identity`.

 Then you may setup a default identity with the following command (see Usage for more information):

     $ git identity --define default Me me@example.org